dotnetbio/bio/bio/Source/Framework/Installer/source/readme.txt

 .NET Bio: Readme.txt
 Version 1.01, March 2012

-.NET Bio is an open source, reusable .NET library and application programming interface (API) for bioinformatics research.
+.NET Bio is an open source, reusable .NET library and application programming interface (API) for bioinformatics.

 .NET Bio is available at http://bio.codeplex.com.
-It is licensed under the OSI approved Apache 2.0 License, which may be found here: http://bio.codeplex.com/license.
+It is licensed under the OSI approved Apache 2.0 License, a copy of which may be found here: http://bio.codeplex.com/license.

 KNOWN ISSUES
 ============
 - Current issues are listed here: http://bio.codeplex.com/workitem/list/advanced

-- We currently have a single sequence limit of 2GB in length.
+- Any single RNA, DNA, or protein sequence in .NET Bio is limited to a length of 2 billion characters.
+The largest human chromosome is 250Mbp so the single sequence limit should NOT be a limiting factor in your development.
+If you experience issues related with this limit please post on the issue tracker tab on the Codeplex site.
 This is not a data size limit for the assembly process.
-So any single RNA, DNA, or protein sequence in .NET Bio is limited to 2 billion characters.
-The largest human chromosome is 250MB so the single sequence limit should NOT be a limiting factor in your development.
-If you experiences issues related with this limit please post on the issue tracker tab on the Codeplex site.

 CHANGES FROM VERSION 1.0 TO VERSION 1.01
 ========================================

 Breaking Changes

-- .NET Bio no longer autodetects the FASTQ file subtypes.
-This is due to a change in quality scoring in the Illumina file format.
-Version 1.5 and 1.8 are now indistinguishable and as such we have changed the auto detect to no longer assume FASTQ.
-The result is that we do correctly parse V1.5 and V1.8 quality scores on Illumina generated data.
+- .NET Bio no longer autodetects the subtype of a FASTQ file.
+This is due to a change in quality scoring between versions 1.5 and 1.8 of the Illumina FASTQ file format, preventing .NET Bio from automatically distinguishing between these formats.

 - The ISequenceRangeParser has renamed the FileTypes property to SupportedFileTypes for the interface and single implementation (BedParser).